Search for Past Stellar Encounters and the Origin of 3I/ATLAS: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the National Key R\&D Program of China (Nos.~2024YFA1611801 and 2024YFC2207800) and by the National Natural Science Foundation of China (NSFC, Grant No.~12473066).
 It was also supported by the Shanghai Jiao Tong University 2030 Initiative and the China--Chile Joint Research Fund (CCJRF No.~2205).
 CCJRF is provided by the Chinese Academy of Sciences South America Center for Astronomy (CASSACA) and was established by the National Astronomical Observatories, Chinese Academy of Sciences (NAOC), and the Chilean Astronomy Society (SOCHIAS) to support China--Chile collaborations in astronomy.
 Additional support was provided by the Fundamental Research Funds for the Central Universities, the ''111 Project'' (No.~B20019), and the Shanghai Natural Science Foundation (Grant No.~19ZR1466800).
+This project was also supported by the Office of Science and Technology, Shanghai Municipal Government (grants 24DX1400100 and ZJ2023-ZD-001), and by the SJTU-Warwick Joint Seed Fund 2024/25-Round 5).
 Luyao was supported by the China Scholarship Council (CSC) in collaboration with the University of Leicester.
 This work is based on data from the European Space Agency (ESA) mission \textit{Gaia} (\href{https://www.cosmos.esa.int/gaia}{\url{www.cosmos.esa.int/gaia}}), processed by the \textit{Gaia} Data Processing and Analysis Consortium (DPAC; \href{https://www.cosmos.esa.int/web/gaia/dpac/consortium}{\url{www.cosmos.esa.int/web/gaia/dpac/consortium}}).